Who's Behind Listverse?

 7 Get To Know The Difference Between “Want” and “Need”

 The modern world offers much in the way of personal entertainment, and because of this, gaming and movies have become one of the most profitable industries in the world.
-When you get right down to it, most of the entertainment we enjoy daily aren’t necessities in our lives.
+When you get right down to it, most of the entertainment we enjoy daily isn’t necessities in our lives.
 They are things we want rather than the things we need, and it can be difficult for many of us to identify the difference between the two.
 After all, our entertainment isn’t something we take lightly, but needs and wants extend beyond entertainment into most of what we consume throughout our daily lives.

 That $5 coffee you can’t live without every morning?
 It’s time to pick up a machine so you can brew it at home.
 Your best bet would be to wean yourself off of coffee altogether.
 Believe it or not, it’s not a necessity.
 During a depression or even a recession, it’s important to identify these things so you can save your money for the real needs in life: food, water, shelter, clothing, and sanitation.
 You should never trade any of those for something you don’t truly need, and that becomes crystal clear in a depression.